Map view

 - Use keys

-to rotate the map, reset it to default North-Up using keyS
+AandDto rotate the map.
+Reset it to default North-up using keyS.

 Adding your first line

-your line from the Navigator -> Imported data
+Left-click and drag your line from the Navigator -> Imported data into the Map view.

 Find the approximate location of the entrance and let go of the mouse button.
-If you know the exact GPS location, you can just drop the line anywhere on the map and provide the GPS coordinates in the Popup dailog.
+If you know the exact GPS location, you can just drop the line anywhere on the map and provide the GPS coordinates in the popup dialog.

 Adding additional lines

-But now put your mouse cursor on top of the station that you want to connect your line too.
+But now put your mouse cursor on top of the station that you want to connect your line to.

-If the depths are approximately the same*, the station wil light up and you can safely drop your line.
+If the depths are approximately the same,* the station will light up and you can safely drop your line.

 Your line will now be connected to the selected station.